 ITU-D Question 1/2 (Smart sustainable cities and communities)

+The following topics were raised by Question 1/2 as important areas of study that require further study in the next period.
+These are:

+Developing mechanisms and tools for evaluating smart cities and communities.

+Economic models for the harmonious development of smart cities and communities

+Best practices and guidelines for an appropriate legal framework in building smart cities and choosing/providing smart services and applications.

 ITU-D Question 2/2 (Enabling technologies for e-services and applications, including e-health and e-education)

 Addition of “Impact of AI technologies in support of e-services and applications to enable an efficient telecommunication/ICT ecosystem”.

+Addition of “the United Nations accepted “Global Digital Compact”, and one of its actions is to connect all schools and hospitals to the Internet, building on the GIGA initiative of the ITU and UNICEF, and to enhance the telemedicine services and capabilities.”

 ITU-D Question 3/2 (Securing information and communication networks: Best practices for developing a culture of cybersecurity)

+The following topics were raised by Q3/2 as possible items for study during the next period:

+Discuss approaches and share experiences on how to promote cybersecurity and cyber resilience for the telecommunications/ICTs sector, including:

+Cybersecurity public policies and regulations that applies to the telecommunications/ICTs sector, including obligations and assurance practices.

+Specific measures, initiatives and projects to improve the cybersecurity and cyber resilience of small and medium telecommunications service providers.

+How ITU membership is addressing the cybersecurity challenges and opportunities of the new and emerging telecommunications/ICT technologies and services in the sector.

 ITU-D Question 4/2 (Telecommunication/ICT equipment: Conformance and interoperability, combating counterfeiting and theft of mobile devices)

 Conformance and Interoperability